A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: Introduction

 \section{Introduction}

-Increasing deployment of machine learning models in high impact applications such as healthcare \citep{henry2015targeted,yu2018artificial} and criminal justice \citep{lum2016predict} has led to renewed emphasis on improving and ensuring their \emph{safety} and \emph{reliability} \citep{amodei2016concrete,saria2019tutorial}.
-To do so, developers are forced to reason in advance about likely sources of failure and address them prior to deployment.
-One source of failure is due to \emph{shifts in environment} between the environment in which training data was collected and the environment in which the model will be deployed.
-In cases where data from the deployment environment is unavailable, failing to account for the differences can result in dangerous decisions and worse performance than anticipated.
+Statistical and machine learning (ML) predictive models are being deployed in a number of high impact applications, including healthcare \citep{strickland2018hospitals}, law enforcement \citep{winston2018palantir}, and criminal justice \citep{angwin2016machine}.
+These safety-critical applications have a high cost of failure---model errors can lead to incorrect decisions that have a profound impact on the quality of human lives---which makes it important to ensure that systems being developed and deployed for these problems behave \emph{reliably} (i.e., they perform to their specification).
+To do so, developers are forced to reason in advance about likely sources of failure and address them prior to deployment (i.e., during model training).
+A key source of failure is due to \emph{dataset shifts} \citep{candela2009dataset,finlayson2021clinician}: differences between the environment in which training data was collected and the environment in which the model will be deployed that manifest as changes in the data distribution.
+These differences can arise due to deploying a model at a new site from which data was unavailable during training, or due to natural variations that occur over time.
+Failing to account for these differences can result in model predictions with worse performance (i.e., expected loss) than anticipated.

-For example, \citet{caruana2015intelligible} consider a case in which a model was trained to predict mortality ($M$) due to pneumonia ($P$) using data from hospitalized patients.
-The motivation of the original study \citep{cooper1997evaluation} was to deploy the model for triage---to determine whether or not to admit patients---representing a shift to a new environment in which the patients have not yet been hospitalized.
-In this case, the model learned an \emph{unstable} association in the source environment that does not hold in the deployment environment: it learned that patients with asthma ($A$) were less likely to die because of admission policy since asthmatic patients were more likely to be directly admitted to the ICU ($I$) at the hospital.
-In the deployment environment the patients have not been admitted to the hospital (i.e., admission policy is different) and thus the model makes dangerously incorrect predictions that asthmatic patients have lower risk of mortality.